mckn-larp/house-rules/3-Gameplay/1-backgrounds.md

 4. Repeat until no value remains

 Example: Resources x3 + (three x2) = Resources x4

+## Retainers

+Retainers can die.
+They must have an approved sheet in BE to earn XP.

 ### Resources
 - Players must have a **Resources card**.